nicholaslgoodman/vagueshrine/content/articles/a-review-of-samuel-delanys-dhalgren.rst

 A Review of Samuel Delany's Dhalgren
 ####################################
-:date: 2015-03-05 15:32
+:date: 2011-11-20 15:32
-:author: goodmanl
+:author: nick
+:category: Articles
-:category: science fiction
+:tags: Dhalgren, delany, science fiction
-:tags: Dhalgren
 :slug: a-review-of-samuel-delanys-dhalgren
 :status: published

-[Originally published 20 November 2011]

 to your reading list.
 Samuel Delany’s Dhalgren has achieved a reputation for being daunting and difficult.
 A longtime Gene Wolfe aficionado, I